balajimurugesan2016/SpringLearning/Spring Framework.md

 ```

-In this example the
+In this example the  MainDiscount configuration class type is passed as an constructor argument to SummerDiscount constructor .
+The instantiation of the class is handled by the spring container.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ5NTMyNDM0LDUzMTkzMTUxMywxMzI0Mz
+eyJoaXN0b3J5IjpbLTE3MjMxNDU1NTEsNTMxOTMxNTEzLDEzMj
-UzNTAxLDE2OTcyMDA4ODZdfQ==
+QzNTM1MDEsMTY5NzIwMDg4Nl19
 -->